-Your sunscreen has an expiration date—have you checked it lately?
-It’s meant to last up to about three years; after that, the active ingredients start to deteriorate, making it less effective and leaving you vulnerable to sunburn and sun damage.
-Ideally, you should be using your sunscreen often enough that a bottle doesn’t last through the summer.
-If that’s not the case, check the bottle you’re currently using—if it’s old, throw it out.
-If you buy sunscreen that has the expiration printed only on the box or wrapper, write the date somewhere on the bottle itself with a permanent marker.
-Practice safe sun this summer to keep you and your family healthy and happy!
+Sunscreen can be effective for up to 3 years.
+After that, its active ingredients start to deteriorate, leaving you vulnerable to sunburn and sun damage.
+Ideally, you should use sunscreen often enough that your bottle doesn’t last through the summer.
+If that’s not the case, check the bottle you’re currently using.
+If it’s old, throw it out.

-Avoid burning.
-Avoid sun tanning.
-Also, try to avoid sun exposure during midday (11 a.m. to 3 p.m.) when the rays are the strongest.
+- Limit your time in the sun.
+Seek shade and try to avoid sun exposure during midday (10 a.m. to 2 p.m.) when the rays are strongest.
+And avoid suntanning and burning.

-Cover up.
+- Cover up.
 Wear protective clothing, including hats, long-sleeved shirts, and pants when going outdoors.
-Keep in mind protection decreases when clothes are wet.
+Remember that protection decreases when clothes are wet.